Eisteddfod: Minnesota

 After the Treaty of Traverse des Sioux was signed by the Dakota people in 1851, Welsh-speaking pioneers from Wisconsin, Upstate New York, and Ohio settled much of what is now Le Sueur and Blue Earth counties in Minnesota.
 By 1857, the number of Welsh-speakers was so numerous that the Minnesota State Constitution had to be translated into the Welsh language.
 With such a large number of settlers, it should come as no surprise that eisteddfodau soon followed.

-Local Welsh-language poet James Price, whose bardic name was Ap Dewi ('Son of David'), was born at Newark, Ohio to parents from Llanon, Ceredigion.
-After migrating to the Minnesota frontier, Ap Dewi served as a deacon and Sunday school teacher at the Horeb Calvinistic Methodist Church in Cambria Township, Blue Earth County and was so dominant at local eisteddfodau that he was considered the "prifardd of Minnesota."
+Local Welsh-language poet James Price, whose bardic name was Ap Dewi, was born at Newark, Ohio to parents from Llanon, Ceredigion.
+After migrating to the Minnesota frontier, ap Dewi served as a deacon and Sunday school teacher at the Horeb Calvinistic Methodist Church in Cambria Township, Blue Earth County and was so dominant at local eisteddfodau that he was considered the "prifardd of Minnesota."

 The first Welsh literary society in Minnesota was founded, according to Ap Dewi, at a meeting held in South Bend Township, also in Blue Earth County in the fall of 1855.
-Also according to Ap Dewi, "The first eisteddfod in the state of Minnesota was held in Judson in the house of Wm.
+Also according to ap Dewi, "The first eisteddfod in the state of Minnesota was held in Judson in the house of Wm.
 C. Williams in 1864.
 The second eisteddfod was held in Judson in the log chapel in 1866 with the Rev. John Roberts as chairman.
 Ellis E. Ellis, Robert E. Hughes, H.H.
 Hughes, Rev. J. Jenkins, and William R. Jones took part in this eisteddfod.
 The third eisteddfod was held in Judson in the new chapel (Jerusalem) on January 2, 1871.
 The famous Llew Llwyfo (bardic name) was chairman and a splendid time was had."